-This function uses car::Anova() to calculate global p-values for model covariates.
-Output from tbl_regression and tbl_uvregression objects supported.
+This function uses car::Anova() (by default) to calculate global p-values

 add_global_p(x, ...)

-# S3 method for tbl_regression
+# S3 method for class 'tbl_regression'

 add_global_p(